 Effective management goes beyond inspiring speeches and hitting your numbers.
 It’s about communicating a vision and doing the little things on the day to day.
 With the “new normal” of remote work adding an extra hurdle to collaboration, businesses need leaders who can bridge the gap and get the most from each staff member.
 Your resume may or may not have “manager” on it.
 But, either way, others are likely to look to you for guidance at some point — especially at smaller businesses with fluid roles.
 Have you ever wondered what it would take to do better by them?

-An effective leader can come in many different packages.
-While some tend to be more hands-off — demonstrating trust in their employees — others focus on every detail and inspire by caring.
-The very best managers know how to set performance expectations, mix and match effective training strategies and motivate each staff member.
+A good manager can come in many different packages.
+While some tend to have a more hands-off management style — demonstrating trust in their employees — others focus on every detail and inspire by caring.
+The very best leaders know how to set performance expectations, mix and match effective training strategies and motivate each staff member.
 Striving to become the leader you’ve always seen yourself as?
 Consider these five ideas.

 Your workers can’t meet their targets if they’re not sure what they’re working for.
 Effective performance management isn’t about putting a list of numbers in front of your team and yelling if they don’t hit them.
 The best bosses examine the processes in place to hit goals and are constantly looking for ways to refine them.